Club América: Grounds

 América plays its home games at the Estadio Azteca in Mexico City.
 The stadium was designed by Mexican architect Pedro Ramírez Vázquez, and was inaugurated on 29 May 1966 with a match between América and Torino, which was tied 2–2.
 The first goal was scored was by Brazilian Arlindo Dos Santos and the second by José Alves.
 Gustavo Díaz Ordaz, President of Mexico, made the initial kick and Sir Stanley Rous, FIFA President, was the witness.

 The club has shared the stadium as a home ground with the Mexico national football team since its inauguration.
-Other club sides have also used the stadium as their home at different times, namely Necaxa (1966–70 and 1982–2003), Atlante (1966–82, 1996–2001 and 2004–2007), Universidad Nacional (1967–1969), Atlético Español (1970–1982) and Cruz Azul (1971–1996 and 2018-2023).
+Other club sides have also used the stadium as their home at different times, namely Necaxa (1966–70 and 1982–2003), Atlante (1966–82, 1996–2001 and 2004–2007), Universidad Nacional (1967–1969), Atlético Español (1970–1982) and Cruz Azul (1971–1996 and 2018–2023).

 As well as acting as a home ground the stadium has also hosted the 1968 Summer Olympics, 1970 FIFA World Cup, 1975 Pan American Games, 1983 FIFA World Youth Championship, 1986 FIFA World Cup, 1999 FIFA Confederations Cup, 2011 FIFA U-17 World Cup Final, Copa Interamericana, Copa Libertadores de América, music concerts, political events and the visit of Pope John Paul II in 1999.

 Rivalries

+El Super Clásico

+The Súper Clásico, also known as the Clásico Nacional or Clásico de Clásicos, is the football rivalry between C.D.
+Guadalajara (Chivas) and América.
+The rivalry became prominent during the late 1950s and developed into a nationally recognized fixture in Mexican football.
+Historically, the clubs have been associated with contrasting approaches to player acquisition, with Guadalajara maintaining its tradition of fielding exclusively Mexican players, and América known for recruiting foreign players.
+The teams have faced each other in Liga MX, domestic cup competitions, the Copa Libertadores and CONCACAF competitions.
+Both teams are the most successful teams in Liga MX, holding the most titles between both.